bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-82.md

 **Alex Zappa brings the juice.** [Alex Zappa](https://alex.zappa.dev/) designed a new starter he calls _Electric Lime Starter_.
 There's a [GitHub repo](https://github.com/freshjuice-dev/electric-lime-11ty-starter#electric-lime-11ty-starter) as well as a [live demo site](https://electric-lime-starter.freshjuice.dev/).
 He describes it as _"A vibrant, fast, and accessible starter theme for building static websites with Eleventy, TailwindCSS v4, and Alpine.js."_

 **Vanessa Sickles' portfolio site.** [Vanessa Sickles](https://vanessasickles.dev/) describes [how she built her cool new portfolio site using Eleventy](https://vanessasickles.dev/projects/portfolio-site/).

+**An update to Learn Eleventy.** [uncenter](https://uncenter.dev/), a valued presence on the [11ty Discord](https://www.11ty.dev/blog/discord/) has released an updated version of [Learn Eleventy](https://learn-eleventy.pages.dev/).
+Originally created by [Andy Bell](https://bell.bz/), the update includes _"Eleventy v3 and the modern Eleventy ecosystem; ESM syntax, the Eleventy Image plugin, Sass via Custom Template Languages (no more Gulp!), Luxon instead of moment.js, and many more smaller fixes."_

 **Bash your way to a blog.** [Newman S Lanier](https://github.com/Newman5) shows how to use bash scripts to create and maintain a blog.
 Check out his [in-depth starter repo](https://github.com/Newman5/11ty-blog-2026?tab=readme-ov-file#11ty-blog-2026) for details.